The balance between structure and spontaneity allows me to maintain creativity...

 My writing process

-I have never adopted such habits.
-The rest of my process is built around a simple routine.
-From experience, I know that I’m most productive and creative early in the morning.
-Thus, I start to write after a healthy breakfast.
-I work in several writing or editing sessions of sixty to ninety minutes, followed by brief breaks.
-This rhythm, reminiscent of my school and university days, suits me well and keeps me focused and energized.
+I'm most productive and creative in the mornings.
+So, I write after a healthy breakfast.
+Like in school or university, I work in several writing or editing sessions of sixty to ninety minutes, with brief breaks.
+This rhythm suits me well and keeps me focused and energized.

 Buy "The Empath Series"